Builder Codes: How to Monetize Orders and Tap into 200+ Perp Markets

 Get Involved

-The information provided in this website is for general informational purposes only and DI reserves the right to update, modify, or amend any contents herein, at its sole discretion and without prior notice.
+The information provided herein is for general informational purposes only, and DI reserves the right to update, modify, or amend any contents herein, at its sole discretion and without prior notice.
 Nothing herein should be used or considered as legal, financial, tax, or any other advice, nor as an instruction or invitation to act in any way by anyone.

-Engaging in any activity involving crypto-assets (including trading crypto assets and depositing into the MegaVault) is risky due to high volatility.
+Engaging in any activity involving crypto-assets (including staking, trading crypto assets and depositing into the MegaVault) is risky due to high volatility.
 Returns are not guaranteed and may fluctuate over time depending on multiple factors, and you may lose your entire investment, particularly when using leverage.
-Investment into crypto-assets may not be regulated and may not be suitable for retail investors.
+The inclusion of any launchable market on dYdX does not represent endorsement of the projects and all listings are community-driven.
 You should perform your own research and due diligence before engaging in any activity involving crypto-assets.
+In no event will DI, dYdX Labs or their affiliates be liable for any loss or damage, including without limitation, indirect or consequential loss or damage, arising from or in connection with the use of this content.
+By continuing to access this content, you agree to the above and accept the possibility of changes in the information provided.

 Leaving site